 - Undergarments – Your first layer should be a pair of thermal underwear or long johns.
 These undergarments are usually made of fleece or wool and should be snug against your skin.
 Avoid cotton material, so you don’t sweat.

-- Base layer – Your base layer should also be of a wicking material.
+- The base layer – Your base layer should also be of a wicking material.
 A long sleeve activewear shirt and a pair of lightweight leggings or bottoms are usually enough to keep you warm in the fall.
 These should also be a close fit.

 - Outer layer – Depending on the weather, you may want to have on a rain suit or a pair of coveralls.
 Regardless of the forecast, you should always carry a poncho with you on camping trips, just in case.